Thursday, April 27, 2006:

 Looking north from Pa'rus Trail.

-3:30PM - Petroglyphs near our Camp.
 Nobody is able to remember the reader who emailed about the petroglyphs across the road from our Camp.
 Whoever you are, we thank you sooooooo much!

 Little Mavicito and George went searching for the petroglyphs.
 The reader wrote to us saying that there was a trail across the road, that led to these petroglyphs.
 We had only been searching about 15 minutes, when we found the trail.
 Wow!